abudri/Docker/HW_and_Projects/README.md

 # About

-This directory contains some sample `Dockerfiles` and `docker-compose.yml` files that were a part of App Academy Open Docker Curriculum.
+This directory contains some sample `Dockerfiles` and `docker-compose.yml` files that were a part of App Academy Open Docker Curriculum homeworks and projects.